fmxsh/f3c/f3c-spec.md

 This can be used to for example define binary characters as tokens making it easy to handle any text data, for example in transmitting over a network.
 However, translating the data from one set of tokens to another, by just switching the tokens in the data, is not recommended, as the new set of tokens may collide with the contained data.

 ---

-## Basic Definitions

-Definitions of general terms as they apply in the context of _f3c_:

-**Whitespace**: All characters matched by the POSIX character class `[:space:]` (e.g., space, tab, etc.), **excluding newline characters**.

-**Line**: As by POSIX.
-A sequence of characters, or an empty sequence, that ends with a newline character (`\n`).
-A line can contain only one newline character.

-**Character**: Any valid byte sequence recognized by the host system's encoding configuration, including but not limited to UTF-8, UTF-16, UTF-32, ASCII, extended ANSI (ISO-8859 series), and arbitrary binary data (including null bytes \x00).
-Character interpretation depends on the system's locale (LC_CTYPE), encoding settings, and application behavior.
-See also `Note on supported characters`.

-**Data**: The `f3c` format consists of several lines making up the configuration data.

-**Parser**: Any program that reads the `f3c` data, evaluates it and preforms desired actions.

-**Nesting**: One group can have a subgroup which in turn can have a subgroup, and so on.
-This is called nesting.

-**Identifier**: A identifier is used to identify a specific literal.

-**Literal**: A literal consists of a series of characters or no characters (empty).

-**Identifier-literal pair**: The identifier and its corresponding value form an identifier-literal pair.
-An identifier-literal pair can be one of two types: an identifier with a _single-line literal_ or a identifier with a _multi-line literal_.

-**Element**: A single-line literal or a multi-line literal.

-**Nameless element**: An element without an identifier.

-**Named element**: An element with an identifier.

-# Remove array object, put below

-**Array**: A multi-line literal that is a collection of `array` elements.
-An `array` element consists of anything but an identifier-literal pair.
-Thus, an `array` must not have elements classified as `object`.

-**Object**: A multi-line literal that is a collection of `object` elements.
-An `object` element is an identifier-literal pair.
-The identifier-literal can be a `nameless element` or a `named element`.
-Content of object must not have elements classified as `array elements`, meaning no content that lacks identifier (empty identifier is still considered an identifier).

-**Empty**: _Empty_ is a thing, syntax, that is empty of content. `""` is empty.
-It is absence of content, contained within `"` and `"`.

-**Nothing**: _Nothing_ is not even a thing that is empty.
-It is the absence of syntax.

-## How to read the description of the syntax

-When describing the format, syntax elements are written in brackets for clarity, such as `[identifier] [assignment] [literal]`.
-This notation indicates that the **syntax element** `identifier` is followed by `assignment`, which is followed by `literal`.

-However, **the spaces between and within the brackets are not part of the actual syntax**; they are included only to improve readability.

-For example, `[identifier] [assignment] [literal]` translates to `key:value`, meaning that the **presentation does not imply whitespace** between these elements in actual use.

-Either-or-statement is possible.
-The example `[custom | default terminator]` means either `custom terminator` or `default terminator`.

-`(...)` means optional, where `...` here means that content which is optional.

-`...` means "the rest of the expected syntax".

 ## Entry